mohamedyousryelsheikh/restaurantMenu/README.md

 # NOTES:
 - changed the naming of the json file
 - there is an error at the json file format.. json file wasn't valid
+- nodeJS has to be installed on the machine
 - run npm init to create node_modules directory
 - run npm install angular-route to install routing